 On Tuesday I drove to the ABC Action News station in Tampa to fill out the paperwork.
 The only down side to winning a prize like this are taxes.
 I filled out a W9 form, as well as a waiver.
 Upon completion of the paper work they gave me a nice gift bag full of ABC swag.
 This just keeps getting better and better!
 I was informed that our tickets and travel information would be arriving via Fed Ex overnight – and the panic set in.
-What if they lost my marvelous envelope?
+What if they lost my marvelous package?
 What if they didn’t put the correct address on it and someone else gets it?
 Can you guess what another family trait the Cillian’s have?
 Yep – we worry too much.
-But the envelope arrived on Wednesday morning, safe and sound.
+But the envelope arrived on Wednesday morning in one of the most beautiful A&G Envelopes I have ever seen, safe and sound.
 I ripped it open like a kid rips open presents on Christmas morning.
 It contained (2) VIP lanyards, (2) tickets for the show, hotel information, and a letter from ABC congratulating me.
 At that moment it started to sink in: I am going to check off a huge bucket list item.
 Once again, I couldn’t hold back the tears.

 The American Airline tickets arrived via email late Wednesday afternoon – and we experienced our first hiccup: they misspelled my boyfriend’s last name.
 Panic mode set in again – I tend to over react in these situations.
 After a few deep breaths, and putting my big girl thinking cap on, I decided to call customer service.
 They took care of it right away – no questions asked.
 What a relief!
 I was worried that, since I did not purchase the tickets, I would not have the authorization to change the name.
 Kudos to you, American Airlines.
 You’re the real hero!